Everything We Know About Meghan Markle's NYC Baby Shower

 Not reportedly celebrating in New York is Meghan's mom, Doria Ragland.
 The Daily Mail reports she was seen walking her dog in Los Angeles.
 Prince Harry is also not alongside his wife.
 The two also recently spent Valentine's Day apart.

-Toast with a mimosa in honor of Meghan — she's living her best baby shower life.
+Toast with a mimosa in honour of Meghan — she's living her best baby shower life.

 Advertisement